DWI & Texas Driver’s License Suspension

 Your License is not Yet Suspended.

-Your lawyer will get any non-privileged discovery, such as the offense reports prior to the hearing.
+Your legal representative will get any non-privileged discovery, such as the offense reports prior to the hearing.

 What is The Texas ALR Process

-- A $125 Reinstatement Fee is required prior to the renewal or issuance of a motorist license.
+- A $125 Reinstatement Charge is needed prior to the renewal or issuance of a motorist license.

 - $10 for each year of temporary license

-- You might be required to take a course or other type of rehab.
+- You might be needed to take a course or other type of rehab.

-Significance of Your “Notice of Suspension”
+Significance of Your “Notification of Suspension”

-What Happens If You Fail to Ask for An ALR Hearing?
+What Takes place If You Fail to demand An ALR Hearing?

-How To request An ALR Hearing?
+How To demand An ALR Hearing?